The Brooklyn sanctuary where nuns help women transition from Rikers

 When it comes to preventing recidivism, Providence House can point to a successful track record: fewer than 5 percent of women who go through the program end up incarcerated within a year, according to their website.
 Residents have a 100 percent track record of making their court dates.

-The program has helped Thwaites get back on her feet.
+The program has helped LT get back on her feet.
 She was recently accepted to a peer training program called Howie the Harp, which helps place women with a history of mental health issues in jobs and internships.
 She is looking for her own apartment, and hopes to take her 2-year-old out of foster care.

 When asked if things were better now that she had been in Providence House for almost four months, she was unequivocal.
 “There’s not even a word for it,” she said.